SummaryRead the full fact sheet

 - urine tests – excessive protein makes the urine appear frothy and foamy.
 A test for albumin/creatinine ratio may be done to measure the amount of albumin in the urine in relation to the amount of creatinine

 - blood tests – these estimate the glomerular filtration rate (eGFR), which shows how well the kidneys are working

-- computed tomography (CT) scan or magnetic resonance imaging (MRI) – use radio-frequency wavelengths or a strong magnetic field to provide clear and detailed pictures of internal organs and tissues.
+- computerised Tomography (CT) Scan or I) - Radio-frequency wavelengths and a strong magnetic field are used to provide clear and

 Treatment for nephrotic syndrome